 Delaware implemented a state-wide eviction moratorium between March 17 and July 1, 2020.
 Almost no new eviction cases were filed in the state during this period.
-Since the moratorium lifted, new case filings have increased, but remain below normal levels.
+New filings increased after these protections were lifted.